Hollisd12/final_project/README.md

 ![image](https://user-images.githubusercontent.com/112137694/221036598-ed70dc20-44a3-4681-8ef1-9be320739a53.png)
 ![image](https://user-images.githubusercontent.com/112137694/221036650-67809d47-9018-4803-b9f0-829991b6aeb6.png)

-- we read our mvp_statistics cvs file into a dataframe
+- we read our mvp_statistics CSV file into a dataframe
 - we dropped the first column which was unnamed and had no data

 ### The model